kid1194/frappe-list-unassign-from/README.md

 ---

 ### Usage
-1. Go to **ToDo** doctype list and select a single or multiple entries
+1. Go to any doctype's list, ex: **Role**, and select a single or multiple entries
-2. Click on the **Actions** button and then from the actions menu click on **Unassign From**
+2. Click on the **Actions** button from the top of the page and click on **Unassign From** action
-3. From the **Remove From ToDo** dialog, select the users that you want to unassign the selected entries from and then click on the **Remove** button at the end of the dialog
+3. From the **Remove From ToDo** dialog, add the users that you want to unassign the entries from
+4. Finally, click on the **Remove** button at the bottom of the dialog

 ---